pytorch/benchmark/README.md

-# Pytorch Benchmarks
+# PyTorch Benchmarks
-This is a collection of open source benchmarks used to evaluate pytorch performance.
+This is a collection of open source benchmarks used to evaluate PyTorch performance.

 `torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to (a) expose a standardized API for benchmark drivers, (b) optionally, be JITable,